Yocheved Weinfeld

-Yocheved (Juki) Weinfeld is an artist, museum educator and developer of interactive exhibitions for children.
+Yocheved "Juki" Weinfeld (יוכבד וינפלד; born 1947) is an artist, museum educator and developer of interactive exhibitions for children.
 She studied at the Tel Aviv University and the State Art Teacher's College (Israel); at the Hebrew University of Jerusalem and at the Michaelis School of Art at the University of Cape Town in South Africa).

 Weinfeld taught art at the Israel Museum in Jerusalem, the State Art Teacher's College, the Bezalel Academy of Art and Design and at the Michaelis School of Art, University of Cape Town.
 She also developed and designed educational exhibitions for children at the Israel Museum in Jerusalem (Israel), the Jewish Museum in New York, and at the Jewish Children's Learning Lab (now known as the Children's Galleries for Jewish Culture) in New York which she co-founded in 1995.

 Weinfeld is considered one of the first Israeli artists to explore her heritage as a Jewish woman using contemporary means.
 She exhibited her work in numerous one-woman shows in Israel since the 1970s (e.g., the Israel Museum, Bograshov Gallery, Gordon Gallery, Debel Gallery, Mabat Gallery).
 She also participated in many international group exhibitions in museums and galleries around the world.

 Her works are included in the collections of the Israel Museum in Jerusalem, the Hamburg Kunsthallein Germany, the Tel Aviv Museum, the Haifa Museum and in various private collections.
 Weinfeld lives and works in New York City.

 Biography

-Yocheved (Juki) Weinfeld (née Ewa Ernst) was born in 1947 in the Silesian city of Legnica (Poland), and lived in Wroclaw, also in Silesia.
+Yocheved (Juki) Weinfeld (née Ewa Ernst) was born in 1947 in the Silesian city of Legnica (Poland), and lived in Wrocław, also in Silesia.
 Before World War II, her father Natan Ernst (b.
 1909) was a prosperous manufacturer of men's shirts in Przemyśl, Poland and her mother, Klara, had just graduated from the local vocational high school.
 Natan's Parents were shot by the Nazis and he spent the war in hiding.
 Klara obtained false documents and, posing as an Aryan, served as a housekeeper for a German SS officer stationed in Poland.
 They met and married after the war.

 In 1957 the Ernst family emigrated to Israel, and after a few months in Tel-Aviv settled in Givatayim, a town near Tel-Aviv.
 While Ewa, now Yocheved, was considered an overall gifted child, her exceptional talents in drawing, acting and writing received particular attention.